achen4055/486-final-project/README.md

 - **Purpose**: Follow the algorithm in paper to find most popular ten words for every two year.
 - **Usage**: If you are using Colab, you can directly run the `data_processing.ipynb` in Colab.
 If you run the code on your local device, you may need to `pip install torch, transformers`.
 In both case, please make sure you have cuda deceive, otherwise, change the pipeline with `device = torch.device('cpu')`.
 - **Output**: The output of this part is stored in `final_label.txt`
+-

+## Recommendations && Data Display
+- **Purpose**: Given the top trend labels, you will need to save them in a "txt" file after running the Colab.
+Proceeding to the frontend folder, you put the txt file inside the folder.
+Then, run
+      ```bash
+      python3 recom_books.py
+      ```
+  It will default to recommend the most relative top 10 books for each trending label.
+After that, you just run python3 -m http.server 8000.
+If you specify the port 8000, you will need to go to the link "http://localhost:8000/show.html" and see the front end page.